Robinson Memorial Presbyterian Church

 In the early years, Elmwood committed to the education and nurture of children, forming the Elmwood School – a public school and library one block from the church building - as well as strong Sunday Schools and Vacation Bible Schools and Cams.
 Elmwood was also characterized by a commitment to hands-on mission work in their community.

 By 2016, due to changing demographics in the area, the Elmwood congregation had grown older and smaller, yet still needed to maintain a large, aging building.
 After much prayerful deliberation, the congregation sold their building to and up-and-coming neighborhood worshiping community, and chose to abide at Robinson Memorial.
 Elmwood congregants shared fully in worship activities and pastoral care while determining what next steps God might be calling for.

 Robinson Elmwood United Church

-After several years of abiding together, members of Elmwood Presbyterian felt that they were one with Robinson Memorial and vice versa.
-Our hearts were one but it took many months of work to unite legally.
+After several years of abiding together, members of Elmwood and Robinson Memorial felt they were a single congregation.
 On January 1, 2018 we officially became Robinson Elmwood United Church, a congregation of the Presbyterian Church (USA) - excited to see what new opportunities for ministry and Christian service Holy Spirit is preparing for us and preparing us for.